setsaa/Cropspot_App/README.md

-# Cropspot_App
+# Cropspot App
-Tomato leaf disease identification model
+Tomato leaf disease identification model as part of a MLOps subject at University of Technology Sydney.